 Pricing and details of all plans are correct on 20th October 2022.
 Pension Times is not responsible for content on external websites.

 When does funeral cover start?

-If you pay your plan in full, then you will be covered from day one.
+You will be covered from day one if you pay your plan in full.
 However, if you spread the cost over 6 to 12 months or 2 to 5 years, there are issues to be aware of.

 Death within 12 months of the start of your plan

 If you die, of natural causes, within 12 months of the start of your plan, your representatives will have two options:

 - Pay the balance of the plan to secure the funeral

 - Cancel the plan with payments returned less a £125 cancellation fee

 However, if your death is accidental, the Co-op will provide a funeral service at no additional cost.